sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 **The list was updated in {{'now' | date: "%Y"}}.**

 Conferences are a great place to network with like-minded professionals as well as learn about technologies and best practices.
 There are thousands of conferences happening around the world, but not all of them are equally good.
-Below is my ultimate list of the best vendor-independent engineering conferenes. **I personally attended every conference on the list**.
+Below is my ultimate list of the best vendor-independent engineering conferences. **I personally attended every conference on the list**.

 ---